spryker/spryker-docs/docs/pbc/all/cart-and-checkout/202410.0/base-shop/tutorials-and-howtos/handling-carts-with-a-big-number-of-items.md

 ---
 title: Handling carts with a big number of items
-description: Challenges related to big carts and how to solve them
+description: Challenges that may arise related to big carts within your Spryker store and how to solve them
 last_updated: Jan 09, 2024
 template: howto-guide-template
 ---